Student Clubs and Organizations

 Advocate Student Association

 The Advocate Student Association works to promote diversity, equality, tolerance, and create a safe place for LGBT students and their allies to discuss issues of culture, relationships, and the value of self identity.

 To provide programming activities and events for AMSC students to embrace the development of the college campus and provide additional learning opportunities that are not available in the classroom.

-To enrich students understanding of the visual arts.
-The art club is a club for all the art lovers to gather together to work on projects and art-related volunteering opportunities.
+The goal of the Art Club is to enrich students understanding of the visual arts.
+The Art Club is a club for all the art lovers to gather together to work on projects and art-related volunteering opportunities.

 B2B strives to "Save Lives and Salvage Dreams" by preparing students for the economic realities, political climates, societal needs, and citizen expectations of African-American and Latino males.

 To develop bowling skills as well as an awareness of social responsibilities.